nighthawkcoders/devOps/kasm_ec2_desktops/README.md

 Resource Names: Remove Kasm from resources.
 Make system so it could be used for another application, let data and shell script where deltas happen.

-Error Handling: Review shell script and for basic error handling and logging improvements..
+Error Handling: Review shell script and for basic error handling and logging improvements.